giuliaischia/giuliaischia.github.io/_pages/about.md

 Currently, I am a postdoc at the <a href="https://www.mpikg.mpg.de/person/132372/6826885" target="_blank">Max Planck Institute of Colloids and Interfaces</a>.
 Before moving to Germany, I was at the University of Trento in Italy, where I obtained my PhD in 2022.

-I am always curious to **explore new ideas**, and I have been visiting researcher at Cornell University (USA), Boston University (USA), Tohoku University (Japan), and Northeast Agricultural University (China).
+I am always curious to **explore new ideas**, and I have been a visiting researcher at Cornell University (USA), Boston University (USA), Tohoku University (Japan), and Northeast Agricultural University (China).

 My research is supported by an <a href="https://www.humboldt-foundation.de/vernetzen/recherche-im-humboldt-netzwerk/einzelansicht/1238258/dr-giulia-ischia" target="_blank">Alexander von Humboldt Fellowship</a>, and I previously received a Fulbright Fellowship.